jcatana/reaper/README.md

 ## How Reaper Works

 - Reaper works through setting labels on namespaces.
-- When a namespace is labelled with `reaper.io/enabled=True`, the reaper daemon will begin monitoring the objects in that namespace to check if their creation timestamp, is passed the allocated time interval.
+- When a namespace is labeled with `reaper.io/enabled=True`, the reaper daemon will begin monitoring the objects in that namespace to check if their creation timestamp, is passed the allocated time interval.
 - Many configuration parameters can be overridden on a per namespace level.

 ## Caveats